Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: The number of classes of integral binary quartic forms having bounded invariants

-As mentioned earlier, the main obstacle to counting integer points of bounded discriminant in a single domain $\FF hL_V^{(i)}$ is that the relevant region is not compact, but rather has a cusp going off to infinity.
-We simplify the counting in this cuspidal region by ``thickening'' the cusp; more precisely, we compute the number of integer points of bounded discriminant in the region $\FF hL_V^{(i)}$ by averaging over lots of such fundamental regions, i.e., by averaging over the domains $\FF hL_V^{(i)}$ where $h$ ranges over a certain compact subset $G_0\in \GL_2(\R)$.
+As mentioned earlier, the main obstacle to counting integral points in this region $\RR_X( h\cdot L^{(i)})$ is that it is not bounded, but rather has a cusp going off to infinity (namely, the part of $\RR_X( h\cdot L^{(i)})$ where the first coordinate $a$ becomes small in absolute value, or equivalently, where the parameter $t$ in (\ref{nak}) becomes large).
+We simplify the counting in this cuspidal region by ``thickening'' the cusp; more precisely, we compute the number of integral points in the region $\RR_X( h\cdot L^{(i)})$ by averaging over a ``compact continuum'' of such fundamental regions, i.e., by averaging over the domains $\RR_X( h\cdot L^{(i)})$ where $h$ ranges over a certain compact subset $G_0\subset \GL_2(\R)$.
 This refinement of the method of \cite{dodpf} is described in more detail in \S\ref{avgsec}.

-However, we first turn in \S\ref{redsec} to estimating the number of reducible points in the main bodies (i.e., away from the cusps) of our fundamental regions.
+However, we first turn in \S\ref{redsec} to bounding the number of reducible points in the main bodies (i.e., away from the cusps) of our fundamental regions.